epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

-# A Star Cast: Fame, Connections and
+# From a Star Cast to a Cast that Brings Stars: What lies in between

 ## Abstract